openshift/enhancements/enhancements/oc/cli-manager.md

 ## Drawbacks

-Being that `krew` is for distributing `kubectl` plugins rather than generic CLIs, one drawback is how a non-`kubeclt` plugin is executed after being installed.
+Being that `krew` is for distributing `kubectl` plugins rather than generic CLIs, one drawback is how a non-`kubectl` plugin is executed after being installed.
 The binary will always be prefixed with `kubectl-`, so for example, `odo` would be `kubectl-odo`.
 This is how `kubectl` plugins work.
 You can either execute it with that name, or through `kubectl` or `oc` as though it were a
 `kubectl` plugin.
 For example: `kubectl odo` or `oc odo`.